phonopy/phono3py/doc/pypolymlp.md

 [[doi](https://doi.org/10.1063/5.0211296)]
 [[arxiv](https://arxiv.org/abs/2401.17531)].

-An example of its usage can be found in the `example/NaCl-pypolymlp` directory in the distribution from GitHub or PyPI.
+Examples of its usage can be found in the `example/NaCl-pypolymlp` and `example/AlN-rd` directories in the distribution from GitHub or PyPI.

 ## Citation of pypolymlp